deno-mage/app/README.md

 ### Parameters

-Paths can contain parameters that will be passed to the context as strings:
+Paths can contain parameters that will be available on `context.params.<name>` as strings.:

 ```tsx
 app.get("/user/:id", (context) => {